 Try some new foods

 Holiday dinners don’t have to be just a ham and potatoes affair.
 In fact, the “weirder” the food the better, says the Sarbin family, of Westminster, Colorado.
 “I grew up in Mexico and we always had a mystery dinner,” says mom Amanda.
 “My dad would dress up as ‘Don Lupe’ and my mom would make a menu with funny names for the food.
 We could each ‘order’ four courses and it was hilarious trying to pick something based on the silly names.
 For instance, ‘Barbie bracelets’ could be Cheerios and ‘mermaid hair’ could be spaghetti, but we never knew in advance what it was.
-So we could end up with jello, a napkin, carrots and a cracker or something equally crazy.
+So we could end up with jello, a napkin, carrots, and a cracker or something equally crazy.
 I have continued this tradition with my own family but now I do themed mystery dinners.
 We have done Harry Potter, Star Wars, The Godfather, and this year we are doing Pixar.
 It’s one of my favorite memories of growing up.”
-Here are some other Christmas traditions from around the world you’ll want to steal.
+Speaking of food, here are some Christmas appetizer recipes everyone will love.

 Branch out beyond Christmas day

 There’s more to the holidays than just the traditional dates, like Christmas or the eight nights of Hanukkah, and many cultures around the world have other dates worth celebrating.
 The Mosca family of New York honors their European heritage by celebrating St. Nicholas day every December 6.
 “My parents always gave us stockings on St. Nicholas Day with an orange, walnuts, and mittens in them,” explains mom Alison.
 “My sisters and I have continued this tradition with our own kids but we’ve added candy, socks, lip balm, and maybe a gift card in the stockings.”